ir-nlp-csui/indo-law/README.md

-# indo-law: Indonesian law dataset containing section-annotated court descision documents
+# indo-law: Indonesian law dataset containing section-annotated court decision documents

 ## Introduction
 This dataset consists of **Indonesian court decision documents** for general criminal cases that have been annotated for the document sections.
 There are **22,630 documents** in the `dataset` folder.
 The documents are available in **xml format**.
 The contents of the xml file are clean text extracted from the PDF files of court decision documents that are publicly available on the website of the [Indonesian Supreme Court Decision](<a href="https://putusan3.mahkamahagung.go.id/">https://putusan3.mahkamahagung.go.id/</a>)